Protect Transmission WEB GUI with nginx and HTTPS

 Elantech touchpad and Mint 16

 Today I installed Linux Mint on an Asus X551CA laptop.
 Everything was fine except Mint being shit and the damn Elantech touchpad being even worse than Mint.
 I will never understand why the fuckers at Canonical and whoever is in charge of Mint development are always 6 months late with important updates like new kernels with added hardware support.
-The damn Elantech touchpad is supported since kernel 3.12., too bad Mint is stuck with 3. …
+The damn Elantech touchpad is supported since kernel 3.12., too bad Mint is stuck with 3.11., so to make it working I had to manually install a newer kernel (version 3.13.9).
+Download the following packages… …

 Posted on